 10. A surveyor is not a builder.
-Some proceed to buy a property with the advice of a builder, typically someone they know or have used before.
+Some proceed to buy a property in London with the advice of a builder, typically someone they know or have used before.
 It’s worth remembering two things though: a builder is not impartial, nor are they usually professionally qualified.
 Contrastingly, a Chartered Surveyor goes through a rigorous process of training which takes years and, once chartered, they adhere to a strict ethical code of conduct.

 About the author:

 The Right Surveyors are a national group of chartered surveyors, stretching from Cornwall to Newcastle and everywhere in between.
 With 19 practices, each individually led by an experienced local chartered surveyor, we can provide any client, private or corporate, with the surveying service they need.